tnballo/high-assurance-rust/src/chp16_appendix/icfg.md

     * Example: static calculation of a program's worst case stack utilization.

 There's also mutual recursion, where two or more functions call each other.
-Let's just think of this as even less desirable variation of the prior recursive version:
+Let's just consider it an even less desirable variation of the prior recursive version:

 </br>
 <p align="center">